-Weekly sections will be closed after the due date and require instructor's permission to gain access.
+Sections will be closed after the due date and require instructor's permission to gain access.

 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive as defined in the course syllabus.
 After 4 unexcused absences, students will be warned of excessive absences.
-After 6 unexcused absences, students will be dropped from the course with an "X".
+After 6 unexcused absences, students will be warned of excessive absences.